 Not only was she in the best shape of her life, she was in better shape than she had ever imagined possible.

-Now, as a Lean Eating mentor, Cheryl shares her wisdom with others.
+Now, as a Precision Nutrition Coaching mentor, Cheryl shares her wisdom with others.

 It’s just one of the many ways she pays it forward.

-She’s also worked with Peter Petrik on the Lean Eating scholarship he established.
+She’s also worked with Peter Petrik on the Precision Nutrition Coaching scholarship he established.

 And she’s gone out of her way to express her gratitude to Lindsay and Krista and other members of PN team.